-If you are prone to a case of the winter blues, this year will be even harder since you have to recovery from your foot or ankle surgery and are stranded on one foot with only crutches to help you get around.
+If you are prone to a case of the winter blues, this year will be even harder since you have to recover from your foot or ankle surgery and are stranded on one foot with only crutches to help you get around.
 It will take some focus and effort to ward off the winter blues, but if you follow these steps, you can do it!

 Step 1: Plan Ahead